Tambena Consulting

 A well-designed database architecture doesn’t need to be complex.
 In fact, simplicity is what makes it powerful for small enterprises.

-Step 1: Define What You Need to Track
+Step 1: Determine What You Must Monitor

 • Sales ID